IAmSpring/Southwest-Vacations/public/README-testing.md

 The screenshots viewer currently supports:

 - Cypress end-to-end test screenshots
-- Planned support for Playwright and other test framework screenshots
+- Playwright test screenshots and artifacts
+- (More frameworks can be added in the future)

 ## Recent Improvements